What Is Construction Intelligence & Why It Matters

 Your team’s buy-in is everything.
 The best way to get it is by involving them early in the process.
 When your project managers and estimators have a say in the software selection, they feel a sense of ownership and are more invested in making it work.
 Once you’ve chosen a platform, don’t settle for generic training.
 Work with your vendor to select the implementation and support services that fit your company’s specific needs.
 This might mean hands-on workshops for some and one-on-one coaching for others.
 The goal is to empower your team with the skills and confidence they need to use the new tool effectively.

-Measure performance and ROI
+How to Measure Your Success and ROI

 How will you know if the software is actually working?
 You need to define what success looks like before you start.
 Establish clear key performance indicators (KPIs) tied to the problems you’re trying to solve.
 Are you looking to identify more private projects earlier?
 Increase your bid-win ratio?
 Reduce the time spent on manual research?
 Reading through customer stories from other construction firms can give you great ideas for what to track.
 By measuring your performance against these initial benchmarks, you can clearly demonstrate the software’s value and calculate your return on investment.